-Lake Manyara Safari Ideas
+Lake Manyara National Park

-Sometimes pink-tinged with the wings of migratory flamingos, Lake Manyara is home to pelicans and many other aquatic bird species.
-The lake with its Rift Valley panorama is featured in the film Out of Africa.
-It’s the famous scene when the two lovers fly in a small plane.
-The rest of the reserve is a fascinating mix of vegetation.
-Open savanna, lakeshore and forest with shady glades and fresh water streams.
+The Lake Manyara National Park covers an area of 330 sq km of which two-thirds is the lake itself.
+The lake starred in the film Out of Africa.
+(Remember the famous scene when the two lovers fly over the escarpment in a small plane?)
+The rest is a mix of vegetation, open savanna, shady forest glades and fresh water streams.

-Best time to visit Lake Manyara?
+How to visit Lake Manyara?

 Lake Manyara Lodges